Shreyansh051/AJIO_CLONE/README.md

 Landing page , customer page designed& functioned by Noorbasha.

-landing page, Mens page , womens page, designed& functioned by Ayush.
+Landing page, Mens page , womens page, designed& functioned by Ayush.

 All products page and filter data is designed & functioned by Abhijeet.